janjanmedinaaa/runsom-kmp/README.md

 Runsom uses OAuth authentication to access activities from your Strava account.

-> Note: Access to the Strava API may require an eligible Strava account and approval of a developer
+> Note: Access to the Strava API Settings requires an eligible Strava account
-> application.
+> and paid subscription.

 ---